A detailed guide and review of the Walt Disney World Dolphin and Swan Resorts plus how to stay for free with points.

-I finally got a chance to stay at Disney’s Dolphin Resort last month and I have much to share about the experience!
+I’ve stayed at both the Disney Swan and Dolphin and I have so much to share about the experience!

-- Location location location (proximity to Epcot and Hollywood Studios)
+- Location location location (walking distance to Epcot and Hollywood Studios)

 - Extensive dining options, including fine dining